eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

   literals.
 - Synchronization of all keyboard accelerators with JDT equivalents (by popular request).
-- Save actions in Editor Preferences.
+- Save actions in Ceylon Editor preferences.
 - IntelliJ-style "chain completion" (hit ctrl-space twice).
-- Several new options for customizing autocompletion.
+- Several new options for customizing autocompletion and appearance in Ceylon Editor preferences.
 - New quick fixes/assists: convert between string interpolation and concatenation, convert to/from verbatim string, add satisfied interfaces, add type parameter,